sandeepmaheswaram/qemu_arm64linux/README.md

 Let’s talk about the arguments passed to qemu:

 -M – the board name, used for qemu
--kernel – the kernel binary itself
+-cpu cpuname is mandatory for arm64 (eg: cortex-a53,cortex-a72) -kernel – the kernel binary itself
 -dtb – device tree for the board.
 Not used here as qemu picks virt.dtb internally -serial – where the console should be printed, we want it on stdio.